Find Trade Colleges

 Of the 10 students majoring in mechanic & repair technologies at Ferris, 90% are male and 10% are female.

-Full Mechanic & Repair Technologies at Ferris State University Report
+Read full report on Mechanic & Repair Technologies at Ferris State University

-You’ll be in good company if you decide to attend Siena Heights University.
-It ranked #3 on our 2023 Most Popular Mechanic & Repair Technologies Bachelor’s Degree Trade Schools in the Great Lakes Region list.
+Out of the 4 schools in the Great Lakes Region that were part of this year’s ranking, Siena Heights University landed the # 3 spot on the list.
 Located in the distant town of Adrian, Siena Heights University is a private not-for-profit school with a small student population.

 Read full report on Mechanic & Repair Technologies at Siena Heights University

-Read full report on Mechanic & Repair Technologies at Southern Illinois University Carbondale
+Full Mechanic & Repair Technologies at Southern Illinois University Carbondale Report

 Explore the best mechanic & repair technologies schools for a specific state in the Great Lakes region.